-- 1) Select a partner to work with (there are 18 registered students, so there will be 9 groups). - Discussion of general ideas is encouraged between groups, however, each report submitted should reflect each group's own understanding of the material.
+- 1) Select a partner to work with (there are currently 17 registered students, so there may need to be 1 group of either 1 or 3 members; if you are in this situation, please consult with the instructor). - 2) Discussion of general ideas is encouraged between groups, however, each report submitted should reflect each group's own understanding of the material.
 Significant discussions with other groups should be given appropriate credit. - 3) An electronic copy of the MATLAB code should be submitted with the PDF of the report.
-The code file should be named in a similar fashion to the \.pdf file, except with a \.m extension. - 4) Use a word-processing program to write the report, including all equations (no handwritten reports!
+The code file should be named in a similar fashion to the .pdf file, except with a .m extension. - 4) Use a word-processing program to write the report, including all equations (no handwritten reports!
 Use an equation editor.).
 Neatness and clarity of exposition will play a significant role in the grading of the report.
 Other grading criteria include technical correctness and originality. - 5) You may use external references (print or electronic).
 If you do so, please cite them at the end of your report. - 6) Title and label the axes on all plots and images. - 7) In addition to answering the questions below, please provide additional details and original insights as appropriate.
-If you noticed something interesting or learned something new in doing this project, please comment on that.
+If you noticed something interesting or learned something new in doing this project, please comment on that. - 8) Note: You may feel free to experiment with the MATLAB radon transform to check your answers (although not required).
+However, your solution needs to make use of functions that you have written.